craigfay/brain_forest/markdown/Phantastes.md

 ## Chapter 11 -
 Anados awakes the next morning to find a new pair of clothes, different than those he is wearing, but in accordance with his preference, and puts them on.

+## Chapter 12 - The Story of the Winged Women
+Anados reads a book and describes its contents:

+In another world, babies are not concieved but discovered.
+Young women find them in nature, and bring them home to be raised.
+In this world, women have wings instead of arms, and the appearance of the people is determined by the exact circumstances of their discovery as babies.
+The color of women's wings changes with the season of their discovery, and the state of the celestial bodies.

+The laws of light and reflection are different than on Earth.
+Instead of being blue at its clearest, the sky is a reflection of the earth below.
+Instead of a dome, the sky is shaped like the top part of an egg.

+Anados enters the world, and lives alongside the creatures.
+He conveys to them the differences between their worlds, and the women seem embarassed by his vague description of the way that babies come to exist in his world.
+One of them wanders off, and is found dead the next day.

+In the egg world, men and women fall in love with eachother, but instead of being together, go off to die.
+Anados suspects that when these creatures die, they become children on Earth.